ViktoriiaTakshaitova/Analysis-of-NYPD-2021-Arrest-Data/README.md

 # Analysis-of-NYPD-2021-Arrest-Data

-A team of 4 COOP apprentice`s worked on the project.
+Data Analytics : A team of 4 COOP apprentice`s worked on the project.

 Joann Villacres,
 Issac Hwang,